Welcome To New Trier Township Government

 Read More About New Trier Township

-Those wishing to assist the Food Pantry are asked to consider dropping off fresh fruit and vegetables any Monday between 9 a.m. and 5 p.m. to help us maintain a solid and varied supply of fresh produce for Pantry clients.
+Those wishing to assist the Food Pantry are asked to consider dropping off fresh fruit and vegetables on Monday through Wednesday between 9 a.m. and 5 p.m. to help us maintain a solid and varied supply of fresh produce for Pantry clients.
 We thank you for your support in this on-going effort.